 The Better Start Bradford Innovation Hub is a partnership between Better Start Bradford and Born in Bradford.
 It brings together leading researchers from the Universities of York, Bradford, Leeds and Leeds Beckett, to provide a centre for evaluation of the programme.
-The team will be using their expertise to establish how Better Start Bradford’s projects make a difference to local families.
+The team are using their expertise to establish how Better Start Bradford’s projects make a difference to local families.

-One of the key ways the Innovation Hub will assess the impact of Better Start Bradford projects is through the Born in Bradford’s Better Start (BiBBS) study.
+One of the key ways the Innovation Hub assesses the impact of Better Start Bradford projects is through the Born in Bradford’s Better Start (BiBBS) study.
 Over five years, the Innovation Hub will recruit 5,000 mums and their babies and partners in the Better Start Bradford area.
 It is thought to be the world’s first ‘experimental’ birth cohort study.
 By linking data that is routinely collected about these families as their children grow, the Innovation Hub will consider how Better Start Bradford influences their development, health and wellbeing.

 The Better Start Bradford Innovation Hub and Better Start Bradford have developed a series of practical operational guides to support organisations through the design, implementation, monitoring and evaluation of projects.
 The guides include different tools to aid the successful delivery, monitoring and evaluation of projects.